Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

 \section{Forecasting set-up}

-We now summarize the analysis choices and major framework building blocks which underpin the results of the remainder of this section.
+We now summarize the analysis choices and major framework building blocks which underpin our results.
 The forecasts we conduct are for the cosmic shear probe for LSST Year 1 and Year 10 (Y1 and Y10 hereafter).
 For a comprehensive overview of the relevant parameters and their values, please refer to Table \ref{tab:analysis_fiducial_values}.

-\textbf{Cosmological model.} We base our forecasts on spatially flat $\Lambda$CDM model cosmologies, utilizing the following set of cosmological parameters: the total present matter density parameter $\Omega_m$ (with $\Omega_m = \Omega_b + \Omega_c$); $\Omega_b$ the baryon fraction; $\sigma_8$ the variance of matter density perturbations at an $8 \: h^{-1} \: \mathrm{Mpc^{-1}}$ scale; $h$ the reduced Hubble constant ($H_0 = h \: 100 \: \mathrm{km \: s^{-1} \: Mpc^{-1}}$); $w_0$ and $w_a$ the first and second order terms of dark energy equation, respectively; $n_s$ the primordial scalar perturbation spectral index.
+\textbf{Cosmological model.} We base our forecasts on spatially flat $\Lambda$CDM model cosmologies, utilizing the following set of cosmological parameters: the total present matter density parameter $\Omega_m$ (with $\Omega_m = \Omega_b + \Omega_c$); $\Omega_b$ the baryon fraction; $\sigma_8$ the root mean square of the amplitude of matter density perturbations at an $8 \: h^{-1} \: \mathrm{Mpc^{-1}}$ scale; $h$ the reduced Hubble constant ($H_0 = h \: 100 \: \mathrm{km \: s^{-1} \: Mpc^{-1}}$); $n_s$ the primordial scalar perturbation spectral index.
 We adopt the Chevallier-Polarski-Linder (CPL) model for parametrization of dark energy's evolution with redshift $z$ \citep{CPL_w0wa, linder_expansionhistory_2003PhRvL..90i1301L}, represented by the equation of state:

 The cosmological parameters we varied in our analysis, along with their respective fiducial values, are presented in Table \ref{tab:analysis_fiducial_values}.

 In calculating the cosmic shear power spectrum, we use the Core Cosmology Library \citep[\pkg{pyCCL v2.8.0}]{Chisari_2019}, with the linear matter power spectrum calculated via \pkg{CAMB} \citep{Lewis_2000}.
 Baryonic corrections are not applied.